-Authorities at the U.S. Army base at Fort Hood, Texas are reporting gunfire at the facility, with U.S. officials confirming multiple casualties.
+Authorities at the U.S. Army base at Fort Hood say a gunman opened fire at the facility Wednesday, causing multiple casualties.

 Officials at the huge base, the scene of a mass shooting in 2009, confirmed Wednesday's shooting after it was first reported on social media.
-The Associated Press -- quoting a U.S. Defense official -- is reporting one fatality and as many as 14 others wounded.
-There are multiple reports saying the suspected shooter is dead.
+Several U.S. officials, including Texas Congressman John Carter, are reporting at least one fatality and as many as 14 others wounded -- several of them critically.
+There are multiple reports that say the suspected shooter is dead.

-Television footage showed helicopters overhead as military police searched the area.
-Nearby civilian police agencies were reported searching vehicles and sealing the perimeter of the base, located south of the city of Waco.
+Shortly after the first reports of gunfire, television footage showed helicopters overhead as military police searched the base.
+Nearby civilian police agencies searched vehicles and helped seal the perimeter of the base, located south of the city of Waco.

 Fort Hood was the scene of a mass shooting spree in 2009.
 Thirteen people were killed and more than 30 others wounded when an Army psychiatrist opened fire on personnel.